online-ml/river/docs/examples/sentence_classification.md

 Now let's try to use logistic regression to classify messages.
-I will use different tips to make my model perform better.
-As in the previous example, I artificially increase the number of spam.
-The logistics regression will be fed from a tf-idf.
+We will use different tips to make my model perform better.
+As in the previous example, we rebalance the classes of our dataset.
+The logistics regression will be fed from a TF-IDF.

 ```python